-India says US trade negotiations are still going on as fresh tariffs loom
+India Says US Trade Negotiations Are Still Going on As Fresh Tariffs Loom

 Show Quick Read

-India's foreign minister said on Saturday that trade negotiations with Washington are continuing but there are lines that New Delhi needs to defend, just days before hefty additional U.S. tariffs are due to hit.
+New Delhi: India's foreign minister said on Saturday that trade negotiations with Washington are continuing, but there are lines that New Delhi needs to defend, just days before hefty additional U.S. tariffs are due to hit.

 Indian goods face additional U.S. tariffs of up to 50%, among the highest imposed by Washington, due to its increased purchases of Russian oil.
 A 25% tariff has already come into effect, while the remaining 25% is set to be enforced from August 27.